 The second example comes from the hare model.
 In this case we wanted to evaluate different strategies for hare conservation.
 The key here was to provide suitable foraging areas during the summer months where due to maturing crops there is little space for the hare.

 Our solution was to replace arable fields with extensively managed permanent pastures.
-The video below shows an the response of the hares over a period of a year to different habitat types.
-The bright green fields are those that are extensively managed grassland.
-There is a clear pattern of foraging in winter crops during winter and early spring, then as the crops mature in summer there is a shift towards activity in the grasslands, then back to crops after harvest and sowing.
-Download the video here .
+Our simulations showed the response of the hares over a period of a year to different habitat types.
+There was a clear pattern of foraging in winter crops during winter and early spring, then as the crops matured in summer there was a shift towards activity in the grasslands, then back to crops after harvest and sowing.